neetjn/py-component-controller/README.md

 * Python 2.7
 * Pip

-## Contributing

-Make sure your code passes our lint and e2e tests.
+### Contributors

+* **John Nolette** (john@neetgroup.net)

+Contributing guidelines are as follows,

-Any new features added must also be tested in the `py_component_controller/tests` subdirectory.
+* Any new features added must also be unit tested in the `pcc/tests` subdirectory.
+* Branches for bugs and features should be structued like so, `issue-x-username`.
+* Include your name and email in the contributors list.

 ---
 Copyright (c) 2017 John Nolette Licensed under the Apache License, Version 2.0.